Will Ashley (actor): 2019–2024: Transition to lead roles and rising popularity

 In March 2024, Ashley appeared as one of the season openers for Regal Studio Presents in the episode titled "Swipe for Romance".
 The following month, he starred in Adolfo Alix Jr.'s May-December film X & Y alongside Ina Raymundo.
 Ashley expressed feeling nervous and shy while preparing for his role as Xander, particularly due to the intimate scenes in the script, but noted that setting aside his nerves was necessary to deliver effective takes during filming.
 The film premiered in local cinemas in April of the same year and had a limited run.
-Raymundo later praised Ashley for his professionalism on set, describing him as a “perfect gentleman” during their kissing scene and noting that, despite some initial nervousness, he handled the moment with confidence.

-He returned to Regal Studio Presents in July for the episode "Loving Miss Selfish," playing Miguel, a gullible but earnest top employee.
+Raymundo later praised Ashley for his professionalism on set, describing him as a "perfect gentleman" during their kissing scene and noting that, despite some initial nervousness, he handled the moment with confidence.
+He returned to Regal Studio Presents in July for the episode "Loving Miss Selfish", playing Miguel, a gullible but earnest top employee.
 In October, he appeared again in "Pawfect Match", a romantic special centered on animal adoption and healthcare, where he played Alex, a volunteer at a local animal shelter.
-The episode formed part of the program’s third-anniversary celebration.
-In November, he portrayed Quentin, the son of Candy Pangilinan, in Magpakailanman’s 22nd-anniversary opening episode, "My Very Special Son," which told Pangilinan’s life story.
-The episode focused on Pangilinan’s experience caring for Quentin, who was diagnosed with ADHD and autism.
+The episode formed part of the program's third-anniversary celebration.
+In November, he portrayed Quentin, the son of Candy Pangilinan, in Magpakailanmans 22nd-anniversary opening episode, "My Very Special Son", which told Pangilinan's life story.
+The episode focused on Pangilinan's experience caring for Quentin, who was diagnosed with ADHD and autism.
 That year, he also starred in his first Cinemalayan film Balota, directed by Kip Oebanda.
 Ashley portrayed the role of Enzo, the son of the main character, Teacher Emmy, who is portrayed by Marian Rivera.
 The film premiered at the 20th Cinemalaya Philippine Independent Film Festival on August 3.
 Oebanda later re-edited the film for its mainstream release, noting that the "Marian-Will" dynamic was given more emphasis as the Cinemalayan audiences loved it.
 It was released in cinemas nationwide on October 16.
 The indie film has achieved significant commercial success in theaters.
 In a feature with the Society of Filipino Film Reviewers, he shared that the film became a form of distraction for him, as his grandfather had died a week before filming began.
 Ashley stated that he immersed himself more fully in the role through Oebanda's distinctive directing style and personal accounts of experiences with policemen, while collaboratively developing his character's backstory with Rivera.
 His performance was widely praised by online audiences.
 Ashley was later nominated for Movie Supporting Actor of the Year at the 6th VP Choice Awards and for Best Supporting Actor at the 73rd FAMAS Awards.